Away-from-Home for the Holidays: Kid-Friendly Fun in OKC!

 See a Show

-Can’t get enough of “The Nutcracker”?
-Tulsa Ballet’s annual favorite will be back in 2021, as a world premier with new choreography.
-But if you’re in the Oklahoma City area this season, why not check out the Oklahoma City Ballet’s version as well?
+Can’t get enough of Tulsa Ballet’s “The Nutcracker”?
+If you’re in the Oklahoma City area this season, why not check out the Oklahoma City Ballet’s version as well?
 Then, you can have interesting conversations with the kids comparing the two versions!
-2021 Dates are December 11-12, 17-19.
+2022 Dates are December 10-11, 15-18.
 Learn more at okcballet.org.

 Lyric’s “A Christmas Carol” at Harn: